Table of Contents

 Impact on flavor preference and picky eating

-Similar to the Lesson 2 where maternally consumed flavors transfer to the amniotic fluid and can influence the fetus, while breastfeeding maternally consumed flavors can transfer to breast milk and impact the growing infant.(Spahn, 2019) Thus, while breastfeeding it may be helpful to prioritize healthier food options and minimize exposure to non-nutritive sweeteners (as these have been shown to transfer to breastmilk).(Sylvetsky, 2018) This may help the child accept more flavors when introducing complementary feeding and lead to them being less picky with eating as they continue to grow.
-On that note, some evidence indicates that formula-fed babies have more difficulty accepting new flavors, due to formula having a uniform flavor without variation (these infants may even prefer foods with a flavor similar to the formula).(MacLean, 2017)
+Similar to the Lesson 2 where maternally consumed flavors transfer to the amniotic fluid and can influence the fetus, while breastfeeding maternally consumed flavors can transfer to breast milk and impact the growing infant.(Spahn, 2019) Thus, while breastfeeding it may be helpful to prioritize healthier food options and minimize exposure to non-nutritive sweeteners (as these have been shown to transfer to breastmilk).(Sylvetsky, 2018) This may help the child accept more flavors when foods are eventually introduced and lead to them being less picky with eating as they continue to grow.
+On that note, some evidence indicates that formula-fed babies have more difficulty accepting new flavors due to formula having a uniform flavor without variation (these infants may even prefer foods with a flavor similar to the formula).(MacLean, 2017)

 Note: Breastmilk has many bioactive compounds that confer potential health benefits beyond the nutrition from its macronutrient and micronutrient composition.
 As a couple of examples: